-In the following, we will show that intracellular dynamics reconstruction can occur even though a simple, generic neuron model is used as part of the data assimilation procedure.
+We demonstrate this methodology on several neuro-inspired examples, specifically extending application of the method developed in [6] to situations of severe model error.
+We assume that we have a generic neuron model, namely the Fitzhugh-Nagumo system, and use it to reconstruct the intracellular dynamics of observed extracellular time series.
 We begin, as proof of concept, by showing the successful reconstruction of the intracellular state given extracellular observations of a stochastic Fitzhugh-Nagumo cell.

 To further simulate the model error we will encounter when analyzing experimental data, we consider the assimilation of extracellular data from a more sophisticated model, the Hodgkin-Huxley system.
 Finally, we demonstrate the utility of our method in recovering the intracellular dynamics in an experimental setting by assimilating in vivo extracellular recordings.